 Our Board has three standing committees - Audit, Compensation, and Corporate Governance and Nominating.
 Each of the Board committees is comprised solely of independent directors, with each of the three committees having a separate chair.
 See "Committees of the Board of Directors" below for a description of each of these Board committees and its members.
 The key responsibilities of the Board include developing the strategic direction for the Company and providing oversight for the execution of that strategy by management.
 The Board has an active role, as a whole and also at the committee level, in overseeing management of the Company's risks.
-The Board regularly reviews information regarding the Company's financial, strategic and operational issues, as well as the risks associated with each, and that oversight addressed as follows:
+The Board regularly reviews information regarding the Company's financial, strategic and operational issues, as well as the risks associated with each, and that oversight includes a thorough and comprehensive annual review of the Company's strategic plan.
+At the committee level, risks are reviewed and addressed as follows: